May 14, 2026

 Native Voice Mode in Cursor 2.0

 Cursor introduced native voice input in a recent 2025 release, adding a /voice command and push-to-talk button directly inside the editor.
 Hold a key, speak your prompt, release, and the text lands in the chat field.
-For developers who spend a considerable amount of time writing natural-language prompts, using voice dictation in Cursor is a meaningful addition.
+Developers who spend considerable time writing natural-language prompts will find voice dictation in Cursor worth adding to their workflow.

 The catch is scope.
 Native voice mode only works inside Cursor.
 Switch to a terminal, browser, or PR description field, and you're back to typing.
 It also requires a cloud connection and has limited awareness of personal vocabulary or project-specific terminology.